 Today it’s, Call on Christ.

-Call on Christ?
-Jesus was once walking with two of His disciples, James and John, towards Jerusalem.
+Jesus was once walking towards Jerusalem with two of His disciples, James and John.
 After Jesus finished explaining very clearly to them that He would soon be condemned to death, they quickly changed the subject, disregarding Jesus’ important words about His future.
-Instead, James and John were focused on themselves, and from this self-centered mindset, they said, “Teacher, we want You to do for us whatever we ask of You.”
+Instead, these two brothers were focused on themselves, and from this self-centered mindset, they said, “Teacher, we want You to do for us whatever we ask of You.”
 And Jesus said to them, “What do you want Me to do for you?”
-James and John selfishly asked to sit on either side of His throne when He came to power.
-They called on Christ to do something for their own glory, not God’s glory; therefore, Jesus could not give them what they wanted (See Mark 10:32-45).
+James and John asked to sit on either side of His throne when He came to power.
+They called on Christ to do something for their own glory, not God’s glory; therefore, Jesus could not give them what they wanted.

-Call on Christ!
 However, there once was a blind man named Bartimaeus.
 As Jesus was heading to Jerusalem with his disciples, they could hear Bartimaeus crying out, “Jesus, Son of David, have mercy on me!”
-Many were sternly insisting that he stop his persistent cries, but he kept calling on Christ, whom he believed to be the Messiah (this is why he called Jesus the “Son of David”).
+Many were sternly insisting that he stop his cries, but he persisted in calling on Christ, whom he believed to be the Messiah (this is why he called Jesus the “Son of David”).
 Jesus heard Bartimaeus and answered him by saying, “What do you want me to do for you?”
 The blind man quickly responded, “Rabboni (meaning ‘my Master’), I want to regain my sight.”
 Jesus chose to heal Bartimaeus’ blind eyes because of his faith-filled heart.
 Once he regained his sight, Bartimaeus began to follow Jesus on the road, bringing glory to his Healer, instead of glory to himself.
-(See Mark 10:46-52).

-When you call on Christ, my friend, call on Him with blind eyes of faith, fully trusting Him to do His beautiful things in your life, things that will both benefit your character and bring Him glory.
-He cannot answer our selfish prayers because He loves us too much.
-He wants to give you and me much more than personal success or human comfort; He wants to give us Himself.
+Call on Christ!
+Fully trust him to do beautiful things in your life, things that will both benefit your character as well as bless those around you.
+He cannot answer our selfish prayers because he loves us too much.
+He wants to give you and me much more than we can ever imagine as we seek him with a whole heart.